pishoyg/coptic/README.md

 1. Publicize the project, and find an audience of learners. (p0)

 1. Find contributors, in coding and data collection. (p0)

+1. Look at [tekinged.com](https://tekinged.com/) for inspiration on what you can do for an incubated language.

 1. Survey the field one more time.
 See if there is something else out there that you can integrate. (p2)